mgh35/lab-serverless_endpoints/README.md

 | /random_word      | GET           | Returns a random word. |

 See flask_postboard for a basic Flask implementation.
+For simplicity, it is just using basic token authentication with a hard-coded list.